nav-dev-2000/docsbot-dev-testing/README.md

 ## Deploying

 The site is hosted on [Vercel](https://vercel.com).
 It is linked to the GitHub repository and automatically deploys when changes are pushed to the `main` branch.
+Only members of the Vercel account can deploy to the production site.

 ## Learn more